 Stata users often need to create Word, PDF, or HTML files to report on what they have done.
-Stata 15 provides three new commands for doing that:
+Stata provides commands for doing that:

 |putpdf||Create PDF files||putdocx||Create Word documents|